Authority transfer

 Requesting authority is very straightforward.

-• The entity is orphaned, in which case you must call Adopt instead to request authority.
+* **Entity Orphaned Error**: the entity is orphaned, in which case you must call `CoherenceSync.Adopt` instead to request authority.

-Also because of their asynchronous nature, Clients can receive commands for entities that they have already transferred.
+Because of the asynchronous nature of the authority request, clients can receive [commands](https://docs.coherence.io/manual/networking-state-changes/commands) for entities that they no longer have authority over.
 Such commands are dropped.